LongKelvin/EzMidiPiano/README.md

 # About EzMidiPiano
 I started this project for my interesting on Music and Midi Technology.
 Before this project, It take me 2 month to discover where to start with.
 Midi is something popular in Desktop app, but it may be some more diffent with Android device.
-My main porpuse is learing about Midi Techology and apply it to Android device with it is more diffrent from the orginal.
+My main porpuse is learning about Midi Techology and apply it to Android device with it is more diffrent from the orginal.
 By using EzMidiPiano, you can easily to connect your Midi controller to your Android phone and enjoy it.

 # Setup